deepnetworkgmbh/blog/_posts/2019-12-19-aad-pod-binding-sql-server-conn.md

   Selector: connectsqlserver
 ```

 In order to match an identity binding, the pod has to define a label with the key `aadpodidbinding` and the value `connectsqlserver`.
 The label value can be anything.
-Here in order to describe its intented usage, label value is set to `connectsqlserver`.
+Here in order to describe its intended usage, label value is set to `connectsqlserver`.

 After deploying identity binding to our cluster, the only thing remained is to provide custom label value `connectsqlserver` to our pods `aadpodidbinding` label.
 When Managed Identity Controller (`MIC`) detects matching between our pod label with corresponding binding, the `MIC` adds assigned identity `AzureAssignedIdentities` to the cluster node.
 Before deploying our application to the cluster, we must label our pod as: